Nelsan Ellis

-Nelsan Ellis (November 30, 1977 – July 8, 2017) was an American actor and playwright.
+Nelsan Ellis (November 30, 1977 – July 8, 2017) was an American actor.
 He achieved critical acclaim for his portrayal of Lafayette Reynolds in the HBO television series True Blood (2008–2014), for which he won a Satellite Award from the International Press Academy, among other accolades.
-He also starred as Shinwell Johnson in Elementary from 2016 to 2017, and played a variety of guest roles in other television series, including Veronica Mars and Without a Trace.
+He also starred as Shinwell Johnson in Elementary from 2016 to 2017, and played a variety of guest roles on television.

 In addition to his television work, Ellis appeared in several feature films throughout his career.
-He portrayed Eddie Sweat in the Disney sports drama Secretariat (2010), was Martin Luther King Jr. in Lee Daniels' The Butler (2013), and was Bobby Byrd in the 2014 James Brown biopic Get on Up.
+He portrayed Eddie Sweat in the Disney sports drama Secretariat (2010), was Martin Luther King Jr. in Lee Daniels's The Butler (2013), and was Bobby Byrd in the 2014 James Brown biopic Get on Up.
 His final acting role was in True to the Game, which was released posthumously.

 Early life

 Ellis was born in Harvey, Illinois, near Chicago, the son of Jackie Ellis and Tommie Lee Thompson.
 When Ellis and his siblings were young, their mother, a single parent after her divorce, broke down after the death of her brother.
 Ellis and his siblings became wards of the state, and later were raised in Bessemer, Alabama, by their maternal grandmother.
 He was diagnosed with dyslexia in second grade.

 In Alabama, Ellis attended Jess Lanier High School for a year and transferred to McAdory High School.
 He moved back to Illinois at age 15, where he lived with his maternal aunt.
 In 1997 he graduated from Thornridge High School in Dolton, Illinois.

-He joined the United States Marine Corps at the age of 17, but quit not long afterward.
+He joined the United States Marine Corps at the age of 17.
 Following this, Ellis attended Illinois State University.

 In 2000, at the age of 22, he was accepted for enrollment at the Juilliard School, where he befriended Rutina Wesley, later a colleague in the series True Blood.
 Ellis earned a Bachelor of Fine Arts degree from Juilliard in 2004.